-- 1. Subject to Article 346 of the Treaty on the Functioning of the European Union, this Directive shall apply to the awarding of public contracts and to design contests organised in the fields of defence and security, with the exception of the following contracts: - (a) contracts falling within the scope of Directive 2009/81/EC; - (b) contracts to which Directive 2009/81/EC does not apply pursuant to Articles 8, 12 and 13 thereof. - 2.
-This Directive shall not apply to public contracts and design contests not otherwise exempted under paragraph 1 to the extent that the protection of the essential security interests of a Member State cannot be guaranteed by less intrusive measures, for instance by imposing requirements aimed at protecting the confidential nature of information which the contracting authorities make available throughout the procurement procedure in a procurement procedure as provided for in this Directive.
+- 1. Subject to Article 1(3), this Directive shall apply to the awarding of public contracts and to design contests organised in the fields of defence and security, with the exception of the following contracts: - (a) contracts falling within the scope of Directive 2009/81/EC; - (b) contracts to which Directive 2009/81/EC does not apply pursuant to Articles 8, 12 and 13 thereof. - 2.
+This Directive shall not apply to public contracts and design contests not otherwise exempted under paragraph 1 to the extent that: - (a) the protection of the essential security interests of a Member State cannot be guaranteed by less intrusive measures, for instance by imposing requirements aimed at protecting the confidential nature of information which the contracting authorities make available throughout the procurement procedure in a procurement procedure as provided for in this Directive; - (b) the application of this Directive would oblige a Member State to supply information the disclosure of which it considers contrary to the essential interests of its security; - (c) the procurement and performance of the contract or contest must be accompanied by special security measures in accordance with the laws, regulations or administrative provisions in force in a Member State, provided that the interests concerned cannot be guaranteed in procurement procedure as provided for in this Directive by taking less intrusive measures as referred to in point (a).